Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Once there, it can help you decide the itinerary: it has information about very curious things apart from the official visit, such as the trees of the Trianon and two audio tours for children (they have made an adaptation for the little ones of the visit to the gardens and the musical fountains).

 It is a free and very useful resource for you to learn more about the history of the Palace of Versailles.
 A very well thought out luxury that can enhance your travel experience.
-I highly recommend it.
+I recommend it.

 On the Petit Train| ©Pablo C.M